 For a child who regularly resides outside of the United States to be eligible for citizenship, the child must:

 This area of law is convoluted.
-The assistance of a citizenship attorney is primordial to determine whether you or another family member acquired U.S. citizenship at birth or through derivation (via a U.S. citizen parent or even a grandparent).
+The assistance of a citizenship lawyer is primordial to determine whether you or another family member acquired U.S. citizenship at birth or through derivation (via a U.S. citizen parent or even a grandparent).